Can Apple Watch track blood pressure? Not yet—but here's how it would work.

 Second, the shape of the wave offers indirect clues to blood pressure.
 The pulse rise time and the various wave amplitudes (pulse wave amplitude, pulse wave systolic peak, etc) correlate with blood pressure.
 All else being equal, a higher amplitude and a faster rise time correlate with more arterial stiffness and higher blood pressure.

-Apple Watch blood pressure would need to be calibrated using a cuff
+Apple Watch blood pressure tracking would need to be calibrated using a cuff

-Why Apple Watch’s future blood pressure sensor matters for health
+Why Apple Watch’s potential blood pressure sensor matters for health

-So why does this matter?
+So why does tracking blood pressure on the wrist matter?
 Isn’t taking blood pressure part of the typical doctor visit?

-120 million people in the US are diagnosed with high blood pressure, but only 23% have it under control.
+120 million people in the US are diagnosed with high blood pressure.
+Only 23% have it under control.

 That means 77% of patients don’t have their blood pressure under control.
 These figures are from HHS, the American College of Cardiology, and the American Heart association.
 Blood pressure control often requires both stacking multiple medications and dietary changes that are challenging to achieve.